ira-zibbu/picocell/documentation/docs/index.md

 # picocell

-picocell is a protein-language guided model of cellular evolution. picocell was made for BCH394P in Spring 2025 at UT Austin.
+`picocell` is a protein-language model guided simulation of cellular evolution. `picocell` was made for BCH394P in Spring 2025 at UT Austin.

 To get started: